Eric Kaasa Announces Donation to Autism Speaks

 Author of The Book on Collections to Donate Profits from Book to Autism Speaks

-I intend to donate all proceeds from The Book on Collections to Autism Speaks in honor of my brother, Maurice Kaasa.”SAN FRANCISCO, CALIFORNIA, UNITED STATES, May 13, 2022 /EINPresswire.com/ -- The long-awaited The Book on Collections finally has a release date.
+I intend to donate all profits from The Book on Collections to Autism Speaks in honor of my brother Maurice Kaasa.”YOUNGSTOWN, OH, UNITED STATES, May 13, 2022 /EINPresswire.com/ -- The long-awaited The Book on Collections finally has a release date.
 It is expected to be released by June of 2023.

 — Eric Kaasa